Lahore District

+Lahore District is a district within the Lahore Division of Punjab, Pakistan, consisting of the provincial capital of Lahore and surrounding areas.
+It is the most populous district of Pakistan, with a population of 12.9 million in 2023.

+The total area is 1772 sqkm.
+Before 1976, Lahore district was composed of 3 tehsils - Lahore, Kasur and Chunian, but in 1976, Kasur and Chunian tehsils became Kasur District, separate from Lahore District.
+The remaining area was then sub-divided into 5 tehsils - Lahore, Lahore Cantonment, Model Town, Raiwind and Shalimar.

+On 27 August 2024, the Punjab Government announced the creation of five new tehsils - Wagah, Ravi, Nishtar, Iqbal Town and Saddar.
+Total number of its tehsils now stands at ten.

 Administration

-The district is administratively subdivided into five tehsils.
+The district is administratively subdivided into following ten tehsils.

+History

+Lahore district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.

 Demography

-At the time of the 2017 census, the district's population was 11,119,985, with 5,813,987 males and 5,303,982 females.
-It was entirely urban.
-The literacy rate was 77.08%.
-Muslims were 94.71% of the population while Christians were 5.14% of the population.
+Population

+As of the 2023 census, Lahore district has 2,010,225 households and a population of 13,004,135.
+The district has a sex ratio of 112.47 males to 100 females and a literacy rate of 79.62%: 81.41% for males and 77.59% for females.
+3,231,990 (24.9% of the surveyed population) are under 10 years of age.
+The entire population lives in urban areas.

+Religion

+Language

-At the time of the 2017 census, 80.94% of the population spoke Punjabi, 12.62% Urdu and 2.71% Pashto as their first language.
+At the time of the 2023 census, 73.58% of the population spoke Punjabi, 21.13% Urdu, 2.06% Pashto, 2.01% Mewati, 0.49% Saraiki, and 0.25% Hindko as their first language.

 Education

 According to Pakistan District Education Rankings, a report by Alif Ailaan, Lahore is ranked nationally at 32 with a score of 69.2 and learning score of 53.93.
 Lahore ranks nationally at number 1 in terms of readiness score, with a score of 93.51.
 According to PEC assessments, Lahore ranks last out of all districts of Punjab in both class 5 and class 8.

 Science labs in schools are either not available or have inadequate instruments which also affects quality.
 The school infrastructure score of Lahore is 91.32, ranking it 29th nationally.
 Still few schools in a major district like Lahore have open air or dangerous classrooms.

 Issues mainly reported in TaleemDo! app from Lahore are that students want to study in private schools, as they are better than government schools but can not afford the fee.
 A communication gap between the teachers and the students was also reported and a few reported some facilities problems in their school.